snapshot of score of Music for an Imaginary Ballet

-Good morning!
+Good evening!
 Welcome to my web site, where you can find out about my music, and listen to some of it, as well as my various other ventures over the years.

-Oh dear - it’s been six months since I wrote anything here!
-For most of that time not a lot happened, apart from steady preparations for the recording of Perfect Stranger’s debut album at AIR Studios, no less, on 9 and 10 October 2023.
+Steady preparations progressed for the recording of Perfect Stranger’s debut album at AIR Studios, no less, on 9 and 10 October 2023.
 One aspect of the preparations was the creation of a ‘shadow band’ of deps in case anyone had to drop out of the sessions at short notice.
 Mercifully, no-one did and the two days of sessions went brilliantly, but we now have a full set of deps for the future.
 But you can catch up on the gory details here.

 Perfect Stranger finally has its own web site!
 I made the decision to abandon my old habits of hand-coding sites such as the one you’re looking at now, and use an online site builder.
 I chose Bandzoogle, which is aimed at, yes, bands, and I have to say I have no regrets whatsoever.
 It all felt a bit awkward and restrictive at first, but that was just the unfamiliar working environment.
 Once I got the hang of it I found I could do most things, bending it to my will as needed.
 Above all, their support team is superb - so helpful and friendly without being patronising.
 Highly recommended.